 But if they land on a "Draw Card" space they'll have to pick up a card that gives them some Hell.
 Each card gives a comical reason why the person has to move back - whether their ex shows up in their carshare, the ferry accidentally took them to the Rockaways, their bike got stuck in gridlock on the Wberg bridge, and many others.

-The game struck a nerve with NYC commuters.
+The game also struck a nerve with NYC commuters in the press.

 The New Yorker: Andrew Cuomo and the Unwinnable L-Train Game